Glossary

 CatXoL (Catastrophe Excess of Loss)

 Section titled “CatXoL (Catastrophe Excess of Loss)”A per-occurrence, non-proportional reinsurance contract with an attachment point and limit.
 The reinsurer pays for individual catastrophe occurrences whose loss falls within the specified layer.
-In operator notation: Cap(limit, {s,t,e}, {s,t,e}) ∘ Threshold(A, {s,t,e}, {s,t,e}).
-The grouping at {s,t,e} (scenario, timestamp, event) makes it occurrence-level.
+In term notation: applied to each occurrence independently.

 See also: Excess of Loss, AggXoL